partigabor/aromatica-old/content/about.md

 ### Website

 The website was built using the Hugo framework, a static website generator, and a modified version of the Hugo Relearn theme.

+# Bibliography

+{{< bibliography cited >}}